a-nushkasharma/classic_snake_game/README.md

 # classic_snake_game
-A snake game developed using object oriented programming in C++ and with the raylib library
+A clasic snake game developed using object oriented programming in C++ and with the raylib library.
+The rules are simple,if the snake is successful in eating the food it grows in size, if the snake hits the wall or collides with its own body,the game is over!